apahl/rdkit_nim/README.md

 # Nim RDKit Bindings

-After many (, many) trials this is the first example of a working rudimentary binding of the C++ cheminformatics toolkit [RDKit](http://rdkit.org/) for the [Nim](https://nim-lang.org) programming language.
+Rudimentary binding of the C++ cheminformatics toolkit [RDKit](http://rdkit.org/) for the [Nim](https://nim-lang.org) programming language.
+All functionality in this project is wrapped from the totally awesome RDKit directly or a re-write of available Python code (e.g. the `qed` module).

 [Example](examples/ex01_mol_from_smiles.nim) for creating the mol object from the Smiles "c1ccccc1C(=O)NC" (methyl benzamide) and calculating some properties:

     $ nim build examples/ex01_mol_from_smiles.nim
     $ LD_LIBRARY_PATH=$RDKIT_CONDA/lib ./bin/ex01_mol_from_smiles

-    Output:
+    Output (shortened):
         Mol Ok:            true
         Num Atoms:         10
         Mol weight:        135.166